 Just in case being a powerful wizard doesn't work out, I can get everything I need for my back-up plan (ninja warrior) at Wu's Warehouse in LEGO NINJAGO World — supplier of the finest ninja gear in Florida.

 That's right, the fun doesn't stop at the main park alone!
 LEGOLAND also has a splashin' water park chock-full of mild water rides for all ages.
 Aside from the awesomely-themed, but fairly standard, slides and wave pool, the highlights are Build-a-Boat (where you can test out your own LEGO boat on the water) and the Joker Soaker interactive play area.

 LEGOLAND Florida now has three on-site, super-immersive hotels.
 LEGOLAND Hotel is known as the 5-Gazillion Star Hotel.
-The five-story, 152-room hotel has over 2,000 LEGO models throughout and even hosts nightly LEGO-building competitions.
-The pool filled with floating LEGO bricks is one of my favorite parts, and Lily loves the Castle Play Area.
-Mommy Frog and Dad, of course, love the full buffet breakfast.
+The five-story, 152-room hotel has over 2,000 LEGO models throughout and even hosts nightly entertainment like Family Trivia Gameshow and Castle Interactive Storytime.
+The pool filled with floating LEGO bricks is one of my favorite parts, and Lily loves the Disco Elevator.
+Mommy Frog and Dad, of course, love the all-you-can-eat family style breakfasts.

 The LEGOLAND Beach Retreat is open seasonally.
 Stretch out in the LEGO-themed bungalows that accommodate up to five guests.